 "Procurement Contract for Professional Services" shall mean any written agreement for services involving the exercise of discretion, knowledge or expertise that are performed for fee, commission or other compensation by persons or organizations not providing such services in their capacities as Officers or employees of DASNY or of any state agency or public corporation in the actual or estimated amount of five thousand dollars (\$5,000) or more.
-Professional Services include, but are not limited to, management consulting, investment banking, financial services, insurance, planning, training, statistical, research, public relations, architectural, engineering, surveying or any other services of a consulting, technical or professional nature.
-Professional Services shall not include any contract for the retention of outside counsel or independent auditors, which are procured separately and shall remain subject to independent approval of the DASNY Board of Directors in accordance with the DASNY By-Laws.
+Professional Services, insurance, planning, training, statistical, research, public relations, architectural, engineering, surveying or any other services of a consulting, technical or professional nature.
 Professional Services that may be required by DASNY include without limitation: